Krissy Cela Flaunts Chiseled Shoulders And Arms In Red Sports Bra For New Upper Body Workout Videos

-Krissy Cela targetted her upper body in the most recent video series on her Instagram page.
+Krissy Cela targeted her upper body in the most recent video series on her Instagram page.

-Rocking a red sports bra and a pair of loose-fitting white shorts, Krissy started the first video with a flex of her biceps which showed off the enviable muscle tone of her arms and shoulders.
-Then she knocked out a series of tricep dips.
+Rocking a red sports bra and a pair of loose-fitting white shorts, Krissy started the first video with a flex of her biceps, which showed off the enviable muscle tone of her arms and shoulders.
+Then, she knocked out a series of tricep dips.
 For this exercise, the British fitness trainer propped herself up with her arms against a chair and extended her legs in front of her.
-Then she bent her elbows to lower her body and then straightened them to return to her original position.
+She bent her elbows to lower her body, and then straightened them to return to her original position.

-She moved on to doing a set of standard push-ups in the next clip but then transitioned into doing diamond pushups in the third video.
+She moved on to doing a set of standard push-ups in the next clip but then transitioned into doing diamond push-ups in the third video.
 This move required her to place her hands closer to one another so that both index fingers and thumbs formed a diamond.
 Krissy suggested doing 12 repetitions per set for each exercise.

 An exercise called “cocoons” came next.
-These required Krissy to lay down on her back with her head and arms raised.
-Then she drew both knees toward her chest and lowered her arms simultaneously.
+These required Krissy to lie down on her back with her head and arms raised.
+Then, she drew both knees toward her chest and lowered her arms simultaneously.
 She recommended doing 15 reps of the exercise.

 Next, she ended her circuit with a series of Russian twists.
 She sat up for these but kept her torso tilted backward and her legs slightly bent and lifted.
-Then she twisted her torso from side to side to complete her repetitions.
+She twisted her torso from side to side to complete her repetitions.
 Her caption suggested doing three sets of 24 reps.

 View this post on Instagram